99robots/wpsite-post-status-notifications/readme.txt

 This is great plugin for every site that accepts user submitted content, has multiple authors, or site owners running content-heavy websites.
 Enhance your editorial workflow with proper communication to the relevant parties.

-For more details, visit the http://www.wpsite.net for more information.
+For more details, visit the http://www.99robots.com for more information.

 == Installation ==

-You can install the WPsite Post Status Notifications plugin from your WordPress Dashboard or manually via FTP.
+You can install the 99 Robots Post Status Notifications plugin from your WordPress Dashboard or manually via FTP.

 = From WordPress Dashboard =
 Similar to all other plugins, follow these instructions:

 * Navigate to 'Plugins -> Add New' from your WordPress dashboard.
-* Search for `WPsite Post Status Notifications` and install it.
+* Search for `99 Robots Post Status Notifications` and install it.
 * Activate the plugin from Plugins menu.
 * Configure the plugin's options from Post Status Notifications tab in your WP Admin.